Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 TFC.misc.tryCollapse(level: Level, pos: BlockPos): boolean
 ```

-- `level`: The level where the collapse is trying to be created
+- `level: Level`{: .language-javascript }: The level where the collapse is trying to be created
-- `pos`: The center of where the collapse is trying to be created
+- `pos: BlockPos`{: .language-javascript }: The center of where the collapse is trying to be created

 ### Force Collapse